-The Company did not pay any of its Directors any remuneration for Board membership during the 2018 financial year, nor does it have loans or obligations in respect of pensions or insurance payments for its members.
+The Company did not pay any of its Directors any remuneration for Board membership during the 2019 financial year, nor does it have loans or obligations in respect of pensions or insurance payments for its members.
 One of the abovementioned directors is also part of the Company's Senior Management, a position for which he is paid.

-The remuneration received during financial year 2018 by the Senior Management of Enagás Financiaciones, S.A.U., (consisting of two people, one belonging to the Board of Directors) and classified by item, was as follows:
+The remuneration received during financial year 2019 by the Senior Management of Enagás Financiaciones, S.A.U., (consisting of two people, one belonging to the Board of Directors) and classified by item, was as follows:

-Salaries Other items Pension plans Insurance premiums Savings Insurance
+Salaries Other items Pension plans Insurance premiums Savings insurance

-Senior Management 249 12 8 1 24
+Senior Management 313 69 8 1 28

-Total 249 12 8 1 24
+Total 313 69 8 1 28

-The members of Senior Management are beneficiaries of the Long-Term Incentive Plan ("ILP"), broken down as follows:
+Senior Management members are beneficiaries of the Long-Term Incentive Plan (ILP), which is detailed below.